ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Women Should Read Newspapers.

+It is a great mistake in female, educa
+tion to keep a young lady&#x27;s time and at­
-oted only to the fashionable
+tention devoted only to the fashionable
 literature of the, day.
 If yofi would
 qualify her for conversation&#x27;, ypu must4
 give her something to talk about, give